Christian commitment: "My colors"

 When was the last time you heard impassioned intercessory prayer for lost people?
 Probably far too long ago.
 That lost people matter to God is clear from the pages of the Bible.
 For instance, the story of Jonah is about how a foreign city of lost people mattered to God and about how much God wanted those lost Ninevites to matter to Jonah as well.

 Jesus used the occasion of a journey through foreign territory (Samaria) to say to His disciples, "Open your eyes and look at the fields!
 They are ripe for harvest" (John 4:35).
-Clearly, reaching lost people is not a multiple choice thing where we can say, "I choose Option A. I'll care about these lost people in my neighborhood.
-Let someone else choose Option B and care about the lost people elsewhere in the world who have no access to the gospel."
+Clearly, reaching lost people is not a multiple-choice thing where we can say, "I choose Option A. I'll care about these lost people in my neighborhood.
+Let someone else choose Option B and care about the lost people who have no access to the gospel elsewhere in the world."

 Missionary strategists tell us there are huge groups of unreached people in cities and countries around the world.
 Shouldn't our hearts be burdened for them?
 Those people matter to God.
 They should matter to us.